 Prizes: unrestricted donation to the winning chapters.
-Three prizes will be awarded for top three entries in the amounts of \$3000, \$2000, and \$1000.
+Three prizes will be awarded for top three entries in the amounts of \$3000, \$1500, and \$1000.
 In the unlikely event that the judges determine there are not three entries of sufficient quality, then not all three prizes will be awarded.
+Prize money is per entry; collaborating teams may split the money any way they choose.